Spin legend Shane Warne dies of suspected heart attack in Thailand | Sports-Games

 - Australia

-Former Australia spinner Shane Warne, who redefined the art of spin bowling to become one of the greatest in international cricket, has died of a suspected heart attack in Thailand, according to a statement from his management.
+Former Australia spinner Shane Warne, who redefined the art of spin bowling to become one of the greatest in international cricket, has died of a suspected heart attack in Thailand, his management said on Friday.

-He was 52.
-He is survived by two daughters and a son.
+He was 52 and is survived by two daughters and a son.

 ''Shane was found unresponsive in his villa and despite the best efforts of medical staff, he could not be revived,'' the statement reported by various media outlets here said.